arbor-sim/arbor/doc/install.rst

 Python
 ~~~~~~

-Arbor has a Python frontend, for which Python 3.6 is required.
+Arbor has a python front end, for which Python 3.6 is required.
 In order to use MPI in combination with the python frontend `mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html#>`_ is required as a site-package of python.